xitop/edzed/docs/advanced.rst

     it should check whether the block is still uninitialized before applying the value.

-.. method:: edzed.SBlock.stop_async()
+.. method:: SBlock.stop_async()
   :async:

   Optional async cleanup coroutine, define only when needed.

-  The existence of this method automatically enables the *stop_timeout* :class:`edzed.SBlock` keyword argument.
+  The existence of this method automatically enables the *stop_timeout* :class:`SBlock` keyword argument.

-  This coroutine is awaited after the regular :meth:`edzed.SBlock.stop`.
+  This coroutine is awaited after the regular :meth:`stop`.

   :meth:`stop_async` is run as a task and is waited for *stop_timeout* seconds.
 When a timeout occurs, the task is cancelled.